crossclassify/xc-sdk-ios/README.md

 1. For a text field (e.g. email), change the `UITextField` class to `TrackedUITextField` and its module to `CrossClassify`.

-2. In the Attributes Inspector, add a new User Defined Runtime Attribute with Key Path `id` and set its value to the id of the textfield, for example: `username`.
-Also, if the text field doesn't contain a private information (e.g. password), add another string key path `includeContent`.
+2. In the Attributes Inspector, add a new User Defined Runtime Attribute with Key Path `id` and set its value to the id of the text field (e.g. `password`).
+Also, if the text field doesn't contain private information (e.g. `username`), add another string attribute with Key Path `includeContent` and the empty value.

 With these steps, you have successfully added a TrackedUITextField to your ViewController and set its formName and id attributes.
 Repeat this process for any additional fields in your form.
-Supported UIKit fields in the CrossClassify SDK are `UITextField`, `UIDatePicker`, `UISegmentedControl`, `UIPickerView`, `UISwitch` and `UISlider`.
+Supported UIKit fields in the CrossClassify SDK are `UITextField`, `UIDatePicker`, `UISegmentedControl`, `UIPickerView`, `UISwitch`, and `UISlider`.
+For all field types, simply add the `Tracked` prefix to the field name (e.g. `TrackedUIDatePicker`)

 **Specify the Form Submission Button**